Table of Contents

 If you're set to retire, looking beyond the coasts to the Midwest may provide more options.
-From Fargo to Columbus, there are a number of places to retire in the Midwest that can offer an affordable retirement filled with arts and culture.
+From Columbia to Fargo, there are a number of places to retire in the Midwest that can offer an affordable retirement filled with arts and culture.
 You've saved all these years for retirement, so why not spend it in a place where your dollars could potentially go further and where you can truly enjoy it?
 If you think you could benefit from a personalized look at your finances, consider speaking with a financial professional who can help you identify your retirement goals.

 - Your dollar goes further in the Fox Cities Region. https://foxcitiesregion.com/live/

 - Cost of living in Appleton, WI. https://www.salary.com/research/cost-of-living/appleton-wi